 Priya M. Mannan, JD, LLM, is Associate General Counsel at Novartis Institutes of BioMedical Research where her work focuses on corporate governance; clinical, research and licensing contracts; and compliance and regulatory matters.
 She was a biochemist before becoming a lawyer with experience in heathcare and intellectual property law.
 She previously worked at Pfizer and Baxter’s.

-Elizabeth Mansfield, PhD, was the Director of the Personalized Medicine Staff in the Office of In Vitro Diagnostic Devices in the Center for Devices, Federal Drug Administration, from 2006-2017, where she developed a program to address companion and novel diagnostic devices.
+Elizabeth Mansfield, PhD, is Vice President, Regulatory at Foundation Medicine, Inc. She was the Director of the Personalized Medicine Staff in the Office of In Vitro Diagnostic Devices in the Center for Devices, Federal Drug Administration, from 2006-2017, where she developed a program to address companion and novel diagnostic devices.
 She was previously a Senior Policy Analyst in the Office of In Vitro Diagnostic Devices (OIVD), managing policy and scientific issues.
 Dr. Mansfield formerly served as the Director of Regulatory Affairs at Affymetrix, Inc. from 2004-2006.
 She previously served in other positions, including Scientific Reviewer and Genetics Expert, while at the FDA.
 Dr. Mansfield received her PhD from Johns Hopkins University, and completed further postdoctoral training at the National Cancer Institute (NCI) and the National Institute for Arthritis, Musculoskeletal, and Skin Diseases (NIAMS).

 Michelle Penny, PhD is a geneticist with 18 years’ experience developing and implementing integrated genetic and genomic biomarker strategies to advance programs in pharmaceutical research and development.
 Prior to joining Goldfinch Bio to lead their genomics efforts in January of 2020, she held roles at Biogen, Eli Lilly, and Pfizer, where she has worked on drug development teams across multiple disease areas across all phases of clinical development.
 She has built and led cross-functional teams with a track record in delivering genomic data to test specific hypotheses to support drug registration as well as exploratory data for hypothesis generation.
 A passionate advocate for patient-focused and genetically guided drug development, she is co-chair of the National Academy of Sciences Roundtable on Genomics and Precision Health and a past co-chair of the Industry Pharmacogenomics Working Group.
 Michelle received her PhD from the University of Birmingham (UK).